NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

   still a non-zero chance to fail.
 If you hit this problem re-run the task._
 - Trigger the DAG `hot_deploy_itaipu` in Airflow.
-- Merge the PR to be include in the next run.
+- Merge the PR, if needed[^1], to be include in the next run.

 ## Checks before old prod-stack teardown